marcusmchale/algrow/README.md

         3.2 Rigures and reports are prepared

 # todo
+  - detect layout on one image then recycle layout mask in cases where subjects do not move
+    - will speed up processing and
+    - allow detection for e.g. overgrown arabidopsis pots
+    - should just need to store the "plates" definition.

   - alternatives to distance calculation, the "contains" approach is far faster
     - consider methods to buffer the hull by delta and use points of this new hull
-  - detect layout on one image then recycle it in cases where subjects do not move
-    - will speed up processing and
-    - allow detection for e.g. overgrown arabidopsis pots

   - progress updates during segmentation for hull
     - this takes a long times so progress would be good